htrgouvea/research/_posts/publications/2021-12-08-Differential-Fuzzing-Perl-Libs.md

 ### Differential Fuzzing to hunt logic bugs

 A technique that can help us strongly on this journey is fuzzing, more specifically the Differential Fuzzing approach due to its ease of implementation and speed.
-I will illustrate how I have used this approach in some widely used modules to identify divergences, which can lead to bug identification that in some contexts could be a security vulnerability.
+I will illustrate how I have used this approach in some widely used modules to identify divergences, which can lead to bug identification, and in some contexts could be a security vulnerability.

 Differential Fuzzing: in this approach we have our seeds being sent to two or more inputs, where they are consumed and must produce the same output.
 At the end of the tests, these outputs are analyzed, in case of divergences, the fuzzer will signal a possible failure.
 [7]